 d2 n kme = dito na kame (Tagalog example)

-Special Characters using homoglyphs – substituting ordinary letters with special characters.
-Sometimes, combining a group of special characters are also used to project an image.
-This form of textspeak is usually observed in forwarded quotes.
+Special Characters and Homoglyphs – substitution of ordinary letters with special characters.
+A group of special characters may also be used to make an impression of an image to the receiver of the message.
+This format is commonly observed in forwarded quotes.
 Example:

 The ¡ (inverted exclamation) is used to replace the letter i